TrellixVulnTeam/luigi_3P9D/README.md

 if ready then log("Go!")
 ```

 That evaluates the parenthesized expression after `if`.
-If it’s true, then the statement after the condition is evaluated.
-Otherwise it is skipped.
-Instead of a statement, you can have a [block](https://wren.io/syntax.html#blocks):
+If it’s true, then the statement after the condition is evaluated, otherwise it is skipped.

+Instead of a single statement, you can have a block of code:

 ```ruby
 if ready